-Is there a danger here of Anthropomorphizing?
-Certainly it is wrong to attribute human characteristics to animals just as it’s wrong to expect a cat to behave like a dog, or vice versa.
+Taking a philosophical approach to scientific research might be seen as anthropomorphizing other species.
+I would agree it is wrong to attribute human characteristics to animals just as it’s wrong to expect a cat to behave like a squirrel, or vice versa.
 But the charge of anthropomorphizing frequently comes with the assumption that human consciousness is not just different, but fundamentally superior to all other animals.
-Clearly the Human Animal is a unique species with a unique understanding of the world, but not because human consciousness has any ‘X-factor’.
-I believe what makes us unique is the combination of elements – what might be described as the ‘modules’ of consciousness – language, reason, self-awareness, meta tool use etc, that can be found in other species to greater or lesser degrees.
-The historical assumption that our species is isolated at the top of the Evolutionary tree and ‘a breed apart’ is being challenged by recent experiments.
-It is a change that is long overdue to reduce the suffering we inflict on other animals, but also because recognizing what we have in common with other animals could lead us to a deeper understanding of our own consciousness.
+Clearly the human animal is a unique species with a unique understanding of the world, but not because human consciousness has any ‘X-factor’.
+I believe our uniqueness comes from the combination of ‘modules’ of consciousness – language, reason, self-awareness, meta tool use etc, which can be found in other species to greater or lesser degrees.
+Combined with our physiology (the ability to lose heat for example) this gave our species a unique evolutionary opportunity.

 Predicting animal intelligence